likaiucas/DragOSM/README.md

 ```
 # Dataset ReBO
 The dataset and statistics are avaliable with [Onedrive](https://portland-my.sharepoint.com/:u:/g/personal/kaili37-c_my_cityu_edu_hk/ETeEjpTKErlHhZPMriO_SkQBk8RPiFXlHFpMXvQd2oQ3ZQ?e=g9ba1g) and [BaiduDisk](https://pan.baidu.com/s/1UGk4WFC6zlUUyvLQycGfkw?pwd=hs6s).

+# Dataset Annotator
+We provide the annotator which can revise OSM data and review the predictions of DragOSM.
+You may find it here.

 # Quick Start
 The descriptions for training and test are included in the default configs.